About Charter House Coalition

 Rising to the Challenge of Covid

-We eventually moved adults back to the shelter under strict Covid protocols, while also caring for upwards of 100 people still in the hotels.
-Our kitchen cranked out between 200 – 300 meals a day and our staff and volunteers delivered those meals to hotel guests’ doors, also making daily health and wellbeing check-ins.
+We eventually moved adults back to the shelter under strict Covid protocols, while also caring for approximately 100 people still in the hotels.
+Our kitchen served between 200–300 meals a day and our staff and volunteers delivered those meals to hotel guests’ doors, also making daily health and well-being check-ins.
 In 2020 our meal count shot up to over 90,000 and our “bed nights” went up to over 24,000.
 In 2022, bed nights were 35,000 and meals increased to 106,000.

-Along the way, with emergency relief funding, we made significant upgrades to our shelter facility – making our “home” safer and more comfortable for life during and after Covid – including a fresh air ventilation system, an outdoor pavilion, an elevator, new easy to maintain flooring, and shower & bath upgrades.
+Along the way, with emergency relief funding, we made significant upgrades to our shelter facility including a fresh air ventilation system, an outdoor pavilion, an elevator, new flooring, and shower and bath upgrades.

 2006